What is augmentative and alternative communication?

 Eligibility

-We strongly recommend that you discuss your AAC needs with your speech-language pathologist or occcupational therapist before making a referral to our clinic.
-More information on eligibility for:
+We strongly recommend that you discuss your AAC needs with your speech-language pathologist or occupational therapist before making a referral to our clinic.
+For more information on eligibility, select one (Face to Face or Writing Aids) of the following:

 Face to Face Communication |

-To be eligible for Face to Face Communication, the client must require the use of AAC in the home and meet criteria for one of the following:
+To be eligible for a Face to Face Communication assessment, the child or youth must require the use of AAC in the home (not only at school) and meet criteria for one of the following:

 |